 How can employers manage the risks of drowsy driving?

-Whether you’re self-employed or managing a business and have employees, you have to manage the risks present at your workplace, and this includes being on the road.
+Whether you’re self-employed or managing a business and have employees, you have to manage the risks present at your workplace.
+This includes being on the road.
 Health and safety laws apply to work activities, the same way they do on a fixed site.

 1. Risk assessments